 - The Arabian Desert in the Arabian Peninsula is an estimated 900,000 square miles in size (2,330,000 square kilometers).

-- The largest desert in the United States is the Mojave Desert in Southern California.
-It is 15,000 square miles in size (38,900 square km), which is enormous, but less than 1 percent of the size of the Sahara Desert.
+- The largest desert in the United States is the Mojave Desert, spread out over four states.
+It is over 43,000 square miles in size, which is enormous, but just over 1 percent of the size of the Sahara Desert.

 - The largest desert in Australia is the series of Australian deserts known as the Gibson, Great Sandy, Great Victoria, Simpson, Sturt Stony and Tonami Deserts.
 The total size of these Australian deserts is 600,000 square miles (1,554,000 square km).

 - The largest Asian desert is the Gobi Desert with a land area of 500,000 square miles (1,295,000 square km).

 - Some plants are able to survive in the desert.
 The cactus is able to store water in its root system and within the cactus stem.
 Cactus do not have leaves, instead the cactus has a spine that both help protect them from animals and help loss of water.
 During rainfall, cactus can absorb large amounts of water.
 The largest cactus can absorb hundreds of gallons of water.

 - Tumbleweed is another plant that survives in desert areas.
 During a rain the tumbleweed is able to use enough water to grow into a green plant.
 The tumbleweed then separates from its roots as it dries out.
 The tumbleweed then rolls along the ground distributing its seeds as it goes, waiting for a future rain.